lgw2/lgw2.github.io/_teaching/csci112-fall-2023/syllabus.md

 assignments may
 be counted as a bonus.
 You get:

-* 1 point for a score of 75% or more on any lab beyond your required 10;
+* 1 point for a score of 75% or more on any lab beyond your required 10, and
 * 0.1 point for any completed classwork beyond your required 22.

 #### Course survey and evaluation